pablothedolphin/Scriptable-Framework/docfx/articles/howToInstall.md

 If you can't see the latest version of Scriptable Framework in the package manager UI, it's likely because it supports only a later version of Unity than you are currently using.

+---

-In addition to this, you must also update your list of dependencies to include the Scriptable Framework.
+**Note:** In some versions of Unity there is a bug with the package manager in how it communicates with scoped registries.
+If you don't see any new packages appear, you must also update your list of dependencies to include the Scriptable Framework.
 For example...

 ``` js
 "dependencies": {